franknmungai/react-hackathon/docs/09-highlight-check.md

 Now we can see a helpful warning color on White's king who is in check.

 ![img](../static/img/Screenshot8.png)

+In the next section, we will be handling the _Game over_ case

 Get the code for this lesson [here](https://github.com/franknmungai/live-chess/tree/08-highlight-cell-on-check)